jamesxv7/css-experiments/README.md

 CSS Experiments
 ===============
- A little experiment using some Javascript, HTML and others languages...
+Little experiments using some Javascript, HTML and others languages...

 Blur Circles